aspiringguru/udacityIntroMachineLearning/README.md

 18. from_poi_to_this_person

 Other data considered is a list of known Persons of Interest (POI).
 This list was collated from court records and media reports of the fraud investigation.

+## Outliers

+The numerical data was sorted and plotted for quick visual interpretation.
+A common outlier across several data columns was the row 'TOTAL' and excluded from further analysis.

+Plotting and comparing columns identified a few persons with significantly higher values than the 'normal' distribution, specifically a short list of names appeared in the majority of shortlisted top 10.

+'salary' : 'FREVERT MARK A, LAY KENNETH L, SKILLING JEFFREY K 'deferral_payments' : FREVERT MARK A
+'total_payments':  'LAY KENNETH L'.
+'exercised_stock_options' : 'HIRKO JOSEPH' and 'LAY KENNETH L'.
+'bonus' : BELDEN TIMOTHY N, SKILLING JEFFREY K, LAY KENNETH L, LAVORATO JOHN J 'restricted_stock' : WHITE JR THOMAS E, LAY KENNETH L 'restricted_stock_deferred' : BHATNAGAR SANJAY 'total_stock_value' : RICE KENNETH D, PAI LOU L, SKILLING JEFFREY K, HIRKO JOSEPH, LAY KENNETH L 'expenses' : URQUHART JOHN A, MCCLELLAN GEORGE 'loan_advances' : PICKERING MARK R, FREVERT MARK A, LAY KENNETH L (only three non-zero values in this column) 'from_messages' : KAMINSKI WINCENTY J 'from_this_person_to_poi' : BECK SALLY W, KEAN STEVEN J, ,LAVORATO JOHN J, DELAINEY DAVID W

+Several of these plots showed a very significent disparity between the shortlisted names and the rest.
+Current senior executive remuneration trends commonly result in teh remuneration packages including various forms of stock incentives.
+While these disparities are not indicative of the person being a POI in terms of the criminal issues, the recurrence of names known to be POI provides good reason to examine this data in more detail using statistical methods.